-Otago Polytechnic
+Otago Polytechnic 0800 800 583

-CONTRACT BETWEEN Supervisor) AND (9 Supervisee) Period to which this contract applies: Purpose of the supervision: (Why is supervision required? - What are e the overall aims of supervision?).
+CONTRACT BETWEEN (Supervisor) AND (Supervisee) Period to which this contract applies s: Purpose of the supervision: (Why is supervision required? - What are the overall aims of supervision?).
 Day and time of supervision: (Detail when sessions will occur.
-Put thes e times in your diary now) Structure of sessions: (How will the session progress?)
-Confidentiality: (Detail what is expected in terms of confi dentiality) Content: It is appropriate for the following to be d iscussed in supervision:
+Put the nese times in your diary now) Structure of sessions: (How will the session progress?)
+Confidentiality: (Detail what is expected in terms of co nfidentiality) Content: It is appropriate for the following to be discussed in supervision:

-Type of feedback required:
+Type of feedback req =

-(How would you like this delivered? e.g., Written verbal, areas to improve on followed by strengths?)
+(How would you like strengths?) this delivered? e.g. ., Written verbal, areas to improv e on followed by

-The supervisor agrees to:

-(Outline the supervisor role and expectations the supervisor holds)
+The supervisor agree (Outline the supervisor ns the supervisor holds)

+(Outline the Supervisor Tole and expectation ns the supervisor Holdsy

-The supervisee agrees to:
+The supervisee agree es to:

-(Outline the supervisee role and expectations the supervisee holds)
+(Outline the supervised e role and expectatio ns the supervisee e holds)

 Process of review:

-(What systems are in place to ensure the supervision relationship functions well?)
+(What systems are in p place to ensure the s upervision relatio nship functions w ell?)

-Signed:Supervisee

-Signed:Supervisee

-Supervisor
+Signed: S upervisee

+upervisor

 Date: